johnjiealzate/WEBD1000/README.md

-# Repository for PROG1700 Projects and Assignments
+# Repository for WEBD1000 Projects and Assignments
+Repository for WEBD1000 Projects and Assignments